H-1B Work Visa

 -

-The degree requirement for the job is common and similar throughout the industry, or the job is so complex or unique that it can be performed only by an individual with this degree.
+Industry Standard: The degree requirement is common across similar organizations in the industry, or the role is so complex that only an individual with a specific degree can perform it.

 -

-The employer normally requires this degree or its equivalent for the position.
-Or
+Employer Practice: Your company normally requires a degree or its equivalent for this specific position.

 -

-The nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is typically associated with an individual who attained this bachelor's or higher degree.
+Complexity of Duties: The job duties are so specialized and complex that the knowledge required is typically associated with the attainment of a Bachelor’s degree or higher.